 The University of Plymouth’s leading researchers and cutting-edge facilities are well-placed to advance the UK’s capability in offshore renewable energy (ORE).
 We are carrying out vital research to help accelerate the development of wave, tidal and offshore wind technologies nationally and internationally, for the betterment of the whole energy system and in consideration of the marine ecosystems.
 Our work also has a major impact on the economy and job creation, both nationally and regionally as the roll-out of Floating Wind begins off the South West coast.

 - hear updates and future plans about the latest ORE research projects at the University of Plymouth, and opportunities for involvement

 - discuss how the UK can continue to lead research and innovation in ORE, building relationships for future research through themed networking and breakout sessions

-- join a live tour of offshore renewable energy facilities at the University of Plymouth.
+- join a virtual showcase of offshore renewable energy facilities at the University of Plymouth

 Who is this event for?

 This event will be of most interest to those who research, study or work in sectors related to offshore renewable energy; energy supply and management; engineering; marine technology, autonomy and robotics; policy; research funding.

 This event has been organised by the University of Plymouth and the Supergen ORE Hub.
 It is open to all and free to attend.
 It will be hosted online and you will receive a joining link to the email you provide at registration before the event begins.